Reproducible-Science-Curriculum/organization-RR-Jupyter/_episodes/02-directories.md

 - "Document the life history of a file as it gets modified"
 - "Associate file history with directory structure and explain why it is important to make apparent in project"
 keypoints:
+- "Make it easy to answer the 5 W's"
 - "Raw data remains raw and should never be modified"
 - "For something to be reproducible every step needs to be written down"
 - "Clearly label the file for future you and collaborators"